b1rdmania/vs-token-mvp/README.md

 - **Market-Driven Pricing**: Let the market determine fair discount rates
 - **Shadow DEX Integration**: Trade on Sonic's leading DEX with deep liquidity
 - **Simple Economics**: No complex vesting tracking or proportional calculations
+- **🔒 Immutable Vault**: Zero admin control - no pause, no owner functions, no rug risk
+- **⚡ Pure Infrastructure**: Works forever without intervention, like a bridge or AMM

 ## Demo Experience